ngchieu857529/emotionalchatbot/README.md

 Two separate models (trained with different perspectives) will have a short conversation with each other.
 Roles may vary.
 For example, model 1 can be Republican supporter while model 2 can be a Democratic supporter.

+Implementation:
+An ensemble of models was built on Google Colaboratory, consisting of 4-5 different models suitable for different knowledge domains.
+The NLP framework is HuggingFace, the leading open-source framework for NLP solutions using Transformers built on top of PyTorch.
+The mobile application was built on Android via the React Native framework, one of the most popular choices for developing robust cross-platform applications using JavaScript.
+The multiplatform-compatible framework was developed by Facebook for ease of building native applications.

+Future Scope:

+Human in the loop: Real-time feedback
+Multiple simultaneous messages from each side.
+More knowledge domains
+UI improvement
+Model deployment on the Cloud (Amazon AWS, Microsoft Azure, …) Application Deployment in Google Playstore Multi-modality Analysis:
+Natural Language Processing
+Object Detection (to interpret user’s uploaded images) User Sentiment Analysis
+Diverse text-to-speech models (gender-based, age-sensitive, and more natural-sounding) Speech-to-text features (to simulate phone calls or Facetiming)

 References:
 https://reactnative.dev/
 https://github.com/microsoft/DialoGPT